Food Waste: Getting Involved

 Kowloon Biotechnology works with the hotel industry, especially with three hotels: Sheraton Hong Kong Hotels & Towers, Four Seasons Hotel Hong Kong, and InterContinental Hong Kong.
 Regarding pig feed, there is one NGO working on creating pig feed from food waste, among other projects.
 For this purpose, the Hong Kong Organic Waste Recycling Centre, an organic waste management consulting firm, sorts food waste into two categories: 1) food waste with high nutritional value intended for pig feed, and 2) food waste with low nutritional value that is used for composting.

-At a bigger scale, the Hong Kong Organic Waste Recycling Centre, an organic waste management consulting firm, provides companies with assistance for food waste collection and helping them reduce their food waste.
-They work with businesses in the hotel and catering industry such as Sheraton Hong Kong Hotels & Towers, Eaton Hong Kong, fast food chain Fairwood, as well as with schools and housing estates.
-They also provide on-site food waste processor to buy or to rent, and can help companies install biotechnology compost systems.
+On a bigger scale, the Hong Kong Organic Waste Recycling Centre, an organic waste management consulting firm, provides companies with assistance for food waste collection and helps them reduce their food waste.
+They work with businesses in the hotel and catering industry such as Sheraton Hong Kong Hotels & Towers, Eaton Hong Kong, fast-food chain Fairwood, as well as with schools and housing estates.
+They also provide on-site food waste processors to buy or rent and can help companies install biotechnology compost systems.

 The fermentation of organic food waste creates methane gas because of the absence of oxygen, but this potent greenhouse gas can be used in two different ways: 1) purified to be used for cars or for gas supply by injecting it into the conventional gas network, or 2) burned to generate heat and electricity (gas combustion).

 Currently, only 4% of organic waste is being recycled in Hong Kong.
-Everyone has the responsibility in food waste reduction, whether on a personal level with better inventory taking, or on a macro-level working with the government and non-governmental organizations to promote awareness on policies that can minimize food waste.
+Everyone has the responsibility for food waste reduction, whether on a personal level with better inventory-taking or on a macro-level working with the government and non-governmental organizations to promote awareness on policies that can minimize food waste.
 Ultimately, it's critical to the world's efforts in zero-waste and reaching sustainable goals.